luyadev/luya/docs/guide/app-filters.md

 The basic concept behind filter classes, is to track filters in VCS system, so you can add a filter and push it into git, and your project members does have the same environement as you.

+> Use the `./vendor/bin/luya admin/filter` command in order to generate a Filter quickly.

 ## Create a new filter

 To create a filer file extended from the {{\luya\admin\base\Filter}} add a new file with the suffix `Filter` in your LUYA project root folder or module folder `filters` and run the import command.